-To reinforce a culture of good business ethics and governance, the Manager has a Whistle-blowing Policy to encourage the reporting, in good faith, of any suspected misconduct or wrongdoing, including possible financial irregularities, while protecting the whistle-blowers from reprisals and detrimental or unfair treatment by, among others, ensuring that the identity of the whistle-blower is kept confidential.
+To reinforce a culture of good business ethics and governance, the Manager has a Whistleblowing Policy to encourage the reporting, in good faith, of any suspected misconduct or wrongdoing, including possible financial irregularities.
+Anonymous reporting is allowed, protecting the whistle-blowers from reprisals and detrimental or unfair treatment by, among others, ensuring that the identity of the whistleblower is kept confidential.
 Any reporting concerning the Group or the Manager is notified to the AC Chairman of the Sponsor as well as the AC Chairman of the Manager for further investigation.
 The findings will then be reported to the AC of the Manager which is responsible for oversight and monitoring of the Whistle-blowing reports received.

-For queries or to make a report, please write to reporting@mapletree.com.sg.
+For queries or to make a report, please write to reporting@mapletree.com.sq.